oie-mines-paristech/RTE_scenarios/README.md

 To represent cross-border trade, we use the dataset representing the European electricity mix.
-This electricity mix, initially present in the ecoinvent database, is transformed by premise, and depends on the global scenario used as input.
+This electricity mix, initially present in the ecoinvent database, is transformed by `premise`, and depends on the global IAM scenario used as input.
+If no IAM scenario is used, the European electricity mix is similar to the original ecoinvent dataset.
 The Energy Futures 2050 scenarios do not detail the electricity mix of neighbouring countries.
 We therefore consider the average European mix as projected by IAM's global scenarios.
 This mix changes with the global scenario used (e.g., SSP1, SSP2, SSP5)